-Bangkok is indisputably Singaporeans' favourite shopping paradise.
+Bangkok is indisputably Singaporeans’ favourite shopping paradise.
 Bangkok has perfected its shopping scene to thrill and delight even the most discerning of shoppers.
 I make it a point to visit the Thai capital at least twice a year to stock up on my work & leisure clothes, accessories and check out the latest lifestyle products from innovative Thai designers.
 But Bangkok shopping diversity can be very confusing for the uninitiated and it’s possible to leave the city feeling a bit disillusioned about the whole experience.
 I am happy to share my personal best shopping guide to top Bangkok Malls & Night Markets.
 For hardcore shoppers, check out our post on Best Bangkok Night Markets For The Perfect Shopaholic Holiday!

-Alway make this mall your first stop in Bangkok.
+Always make this mall your first stop in Bangkok.
 Platinum Fashion Mall is a wholesale centre hence the prices here are significantly lower than the rest of the shopping malls and night markets.
 The mall consists of two buildings with over 2,200 shops.
-Zone 1 & 2 are in the old building while Zone 3 is located at its newer building.
+Zone 1 & 2 are in the old building while Zone 3 is located in its newer building.

 Retailers here are more keen to sell their products to a big customer than to a one-time customer hence they offer great bargains if you and your friends are able to consolidate your purchases and buy in bulk.
 There is a food court that serves amazing local fare on the 6th floor if you want to break for lunch before continuing your shopping!